 If your child attends an Independent school, please make the school aware that your child has an adrenaline auto injector.
 The school will then be able to inform you of their provision for children with severe allergies.

 You can support your child to understand about their anaphylaxis, identifying and avoiding their allergic triggers where possible, and ensuring they take their medication as prescribed as they will increasingly need to become independent in managing their condition.

 If your child attends a state maintained school, free school or academy, your school nursing service is available to offer support and advice to you and your child.
-We’re able to liaise with your child’s GP practice on your behalf and we have strong links with the local hospitals.
 We offer anaphylaxis updates to school staff to support them to help your child remain healthy in school.

 We run a full service Monday to Friday term time and a reduced service throughout the school holidays.